-Students will:

-Communicate effectively, in oral and written forms, taking into consideration audience and purpose.

-Apply principles and methods of scientific inquiry and quantitative reasoning appropriate to their discipline.

-Use information, critical thinking, and the creative process to solve problems and reach conclusions.

-□ Use technology appropriate to their discipline.
+Students will: ☐ Communicate effectively, in oral and written forms, taking into consideration audience and purpose. ☐ Apply principles and methods of scientific inquiry and quantitative reasoning appropriate to their discipline. ☐ Use information, critical thinking, and the creative process to solve problems and reach conclusions. ☐ Use technology appropriate to their discipline.

-Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.

-Program Learning Outcomes - N/A

-Complete this section for program-specific courses (e.g., those that share the same discipline code as the academic program or satisfy requirements in related programs).
+☐ Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.
+Program Learning Outcomes - N/A Complete this section for program-specific courses (e.g., those that share the same discipline code as the academic program or satisfy requirements in related programs).
 List the academic program(s) here and note which Student Learning Outcomes align to specific Programmatic Learning Outcomes.
 Please see the MCS Instructions for more details.

-SUNY General Education Competencies - N/A

-If this course assesses a SUNY GEN ED Competency, check all that apply and indicate which course outcome(s) address each checked item:

-CRITICAL THINKING & REASONING- Students will:

-- a. clearly articulate an issue or problem; - b. identify, analyze, and evaluate ideas, data, and arguments as they occur in their own or others' work; acknowledge limitations such as perspective and bias; and - c. develop well-reasoned (logical) arguments to form judgments and/or draw conclusions.

-□ INFORMATION LITERACY - Students will:

-a. locate information effectively using tools appropriate to their need and discipline; evaluate information with an awareness of authority, validity, and bias; and demonstrate an understanding of the ethical dimensions of information use, creation, and dissemination.

-□ SUNY GENERAL EDUCATION KNOWLEDGE AND SKILLS AREA(s):

-For courses that are approved to meet one (or more) of the ten SUNY General Education Knowledge and Skills Areas, indicate which area the course fulfills, and which outcome(s) are aligned with the SUNY outcomes for that area:

-⊠ This course does not address any of the above Tompkins Cortland ILOs, PLOs, or SUNY General Education Competencies or Knowledge and Skills Areas.

-V. Essential Topics/Themes
+Specify the Academic Program: SUNY General Education Competencies If this course assesses a SUNY GEN ED Competency, check all that apply and indicate which course outcome(s) address each checked item: ☑ CRITICAL THINKING & REASONING- Students will: a. clearly articulate an issue or problem; b. identify, analyze, and evaluate ideas, data, and arguments as they occur in their own or others' work; acknowledge limitations such as perspective and bias; and c. develop well-reasoned (logical) arguments to form judgments and/or draw conclusions.
+Course SLO(s): Critically apply web page development tools using a variety of application software platforms utilizing HTML and XHTML. □ INFORMATION LITERACY - Students will: a. locate information effectively using tools appropriate to their need and discipline; evaluate information with an awareness of authority, validity, and bias; and demonstrate an understanding of the ethical dimensions of information use, creation, and dissemination. □ SUNY GENERAL EDUCATION KNOWLEDGE AND SKILLS AREA(s):- N/A For courses that are approved to meet one (or more) of the ten SUNY General Education Knowledge and Skills Areas, indicate which category the course fulfills, and which outcome(s) are aligned with the SUNY outcomes for that area: ☐ This course does not address any of the above Tompkins Cortland ILOs, PLOs, or SUNY General Education Competencies or Knowledge and Skills Areas.
+V. Essential Topics/Themes HTML fundamentals

-1. Expressing basic language functions, such as giving and following instructions, asking for opinions and clarification, expressing and comparing likes and dislikes in group discussions 2.
-Pronunciation skills and everyday conversational expressions 3.
-Note-taking during academic lectures 4.
-Formal presentations with a focus on delivery 5.
-Cross-cultural communication norms
+HTML fundamentals

+2. CSS fundamentals

+3. Advanced HTML and CSS

+4. XHTML fundamentals